Sholanki/eleventy-blog-Sholanki/posts/blog-post-2.md

 ---
 layout: post-layout.njk
-title: How To Get Rich Quick
+title: How to deploy 11ty site on Netlify
 date: 2021-03-02
 tags: ['post']
 ---